corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 With all of these rules, the borrow checker truly sounds like a "gatekeeper" of sorts, which keeps getting in the way and is just overall frustrating to deal with.
 That is not the mental mindset you should have when learning Rust!
-**The borrow checker truly uncovers real and very existing bugs in your code**, and if you don't address them, your program will have safety issues.
+**The borrow checker uncovers real bugs that already exist in your code**, and if you don't address them, your program will have safety issues.
 It's a common misconception that the borrow checker makes things harder, whereas in actuality all the problems have existed before, but the borrow checker is the first and only thing that points them out.

 So whenever you get a compiler error from `rustc`, take a step back and think how your code could break.